Left: Chen Style's "Six Sealing and Four Closing"

-ON SALE NOW: Liangong, the Complete Book!
+Liangong, the Complete Book!
 This comprehensive manual features Dr. Zhuang Yuan Ming, the creator of Liangong performing all 54 exercises from the three series.
-Our popular Liangong Video Series also features footage of Dr. Zhuang Yuan Ming teaching the first 18 exercises!
-A Special, called "No Pain, No Gain", joins both the book and the video at a more than ten percent savings!
+Our popular Liangong Video Series also features new footage of Dr. Zhuang Yuan Ming teaching the first 18 exercises!
+A Special, entitled "No Pain, No Gain", joins both the book and the video for comprehensive study.